Skip to main content

 Abstract

 This paper examines how sustainable investing affects the governance role of financial markets.
-We show that stronger pro-social preferences among informed investors can reduce price informativeness about managerial effort to improve financial performance, increasing the cost of incentive provision.
-Our mechanism gives rise to a positive relationship between firms’ environmental and social (“ES” of ESG) and governance (“G” of ESG) outcomes.
-We show that the agency cost of sustainable investing can incentivize financially motivated shareholders to reduce externalities to enhance price informativeness for governance purposes.
-We establish further insights into how sustainable investing affects asset prices and managerial compensation contracts.
+We show that stronger concerns about externalities among informed investors can reduce price informativeness about managerial effort to improve financial performance, increasing the cost of incentive provision.
+This mechanism creates an inherent link between firms' environmental and social (ES) and governance quality.
+We show that the agency costs of sustainable investing can have real effects on ES outcomes when firms can affect their externalities.

 Related Working Papers